aolingo/aldente/README.md

 #### Austin

 ### Functionality
-- Brief summary of all the functionalities implemented can be found at [https://a1dente.herokuapp.com/about]
+- Brief summary of all the functionalities implemented can be found at https://a1dente.herokuapp.com/about
 - To access the Owner Dashboard, you can use the demo account -> Username: ownerdemo Password: ownerdemo
+- Implemented all Minimum Requirements, all Standard Requirements and #1 of Stretch Requirements as listed above

 ### Challenges, Learning and Future Directions

-### Initiative and Additional Contributions